-Some retaining walls will be constructed by Fairland Group as part of the land development phase.
-This will be indicated on your site survey plans.
+Some retaining walls will be constructed by Fairmont Group as part of the land development phase.

 Retaining walls must be constructed prior to the occupation of the house and are of materials that complement the natural environment.
 No retaining wall should be greater than 2.0m in height.